broadinstitute/dsp-devops-wiki/Process/devops_deployment_process.md

 ## Tools

+#### Overview
+This Document will cover a typical deployment process for an Emerald Empire GCP project, it will give an overview of what tools are used and what they do.

 #### Terraform
 Emerald DevOps will typically deploy most GCP artifacts via terraform.
 This gives us the ability to have infrastructure as code.
 Common usages currently include the following.
 - GCP specific